WhySoBad/abwart/README.md

 abwart is a blazing fast housekeeper for your docker container registry written in rust.

 You are selfhosting a docker registry and don't want to waste resources to images you no longer need?
 You prefer the lightweight nature of the
- `distribution/distribution` container registry over other solutions?
+ `registry` container registry over other solutions?
 Then abwart may be of interest for you!
 It offers the functionality to add retention policies to your registry with easy-to-use configuration methods.

 Features of abwart:
 * Easily configurable over container labels or a static configuration file with hot reloading
 * Support for multiple fine-grained rules on a per-registry basis
 * Support for default policies on a per-registry basis
-* Support for docker distribution and OCI images
+* Support for docker registry and OCI images
 * Support for docker registries with http basic authentication or without any authentication
 * Automatic garbage collection inside the registry after tag deletion
 * Easily deployable using docker